About the YMCA

 2009 brought more expansion to our licensed childcare services.
 In January of 2009 the YMCA opened the Grow “N” Learn Childcare Centre at A.E.
 Peacock Collegiate.
 The Centre, through a cooperative, holistic approach, is dedicated to the education, personal growth and development of young parents and their children so they may positively and independently contribute to their family and community.

 With 2009 proving to be very busy, another centre development is completed.
 Childcare was acknowledged as a priority for the Ministry of Learning, and the YMCA was then allocated an additional 125 of the 1000 funded childcare spaces announced in the province.
 This announcement created the YMCA Discover “N” Learn Childcare Centre which opened on September 1, 2009 at 1224-13th Avenue Northwest and currently provides care to 45 preschool and school aged children.

 The year of 2010 brings further growth.
 In March another childcare centre is opened in Moose Jaw.
 The Explore “N” Learn Childcare centre located at 510-4th Avenue Southwest serves our South Hill community.
 From 2006 to 2010 the YMCA has opened four childcare centres in the city of Moose Jaw

 In February of 2011 Sterling Fitness is purchased and turned into our second Health and Fitness Centre - the Athabasca Location.
-This location has an abundance of parking and a private stretching room in which several programs are held.
+This location has an abundance of parking and a private stretching room in

 A large number of sport and recreational teams, clubs and programs can trace their roots to the YMCA.
 Many of our local leaders and community volunteers attribute their leadership development, sense of community and passion for helping others back to their early development in the "Y" leader corps program, and now providing childcare to over 200 children each year, we contribute to the crucial development and education of children.